zendertv/zender-docs/STREAMING.md

 ## OBS

-It is important to remember that the machine that is running the ingest source needs to have a CPU that is fast enough and have enough network bandwidth to sustain the outgoing bitrate.
+It is important to remember that the machine that is running the ingest source needs to have a CPU that is fast enough and that has enough network bandwidth to sustain the outgoing bitrate.

-If the machine does not have the required CPU power to run the stream in real time that may result in increased latency in OBS as it needs to queue up the frames to be encoded.
-If the outgoing bit rate is higher than the network bandwidth, it may also result in increased latency as the outgoing frames need to be queued up.
+When the machine does not have the required CPU power to run the stream in real time, OBS will need to queue up the frames to be encoded, which will result in increased latency.
+If the outgoing bit rate is higher than the network bandwidth, it will also result in increased latency as the outgoing frames need to be queued up.

 Our internal tests have shown that under some of these circumstances OBS has rendered increased latency of 1 to over 10 seconds.

 To configure OBS – Go to Setting > Output > Select “Advanced”:
 -  Check “Use Custom Buffer Size”.
 Set the buffer size to 0.
 -  Set Tune to “zero latency”.
 If you are on Windows - Go to Settings > Advanced -   Check New Network Code
 -  Check Low Latency Mode

 To minimize CPU usage - try the follow alternatives
 - Lower the output resolution by going into Settings > Output and check Rescale Output.
 - Try half of 720p (640x360).
 - Try a faster CPU Usage Profile.
 Also found in Settings > Output

 # Latency & Drift:
 For ultra low Latency the latency varies around 2-3 seconds.

-Drift is minimal across devices thanks to the Synchronisation Protocol built in to the phenix player
+Drift is minimal across devices thanks to the Synchronisation Protocol built in to the phenix player.

-NOTE: the expected drift needs to be configured in the Zender Quiz module to make sure the questions come in synch with the video
+NOTE: the expected latency needs to be configured in the Zender Quiz module to make sure the questions are synchronized with the video signal.

-Additional optimisations for lower latency: It's tempting to optimize for latency only but this will have an impact on the stream stability too, so it will have to be a balance.
+Additional optimizations for lower latency: It's tempting to optimize for latency only but this will have an impact on the stream stability too, so ideally there is a balance between these two.

 # Phenix Streaming
 ## RTMP Ingest point(s):

-The ingest done over RTMP needs to have it configured.
+For ingest done over RTMP, this needs to be configured.
 You can use both at the same time for redundancy purposes if required for your use case.
 Note that additional ingest bandwidth also adds costs.

 ```
 rtmp://ingest-1.phenixrts.com:80/ingest
 rtmp://ingest-2.phenixrts.com:80/ingest
 ```

 ## Stream Information:
 The stream secret (SSSS)  and name (NNNN) will be provided to you separately.
 They should be kept secret as this allows someone to stream to the app.